The newsroom was the beating heart of a local newspaper. What’s lost when the owner shuts it down?

 The company expects to return to physical office spaces once it’s safe to do so, she said, but something “more flexible — where we can host visitors, gather and work together in a workspace that complements remote work,” she added.

-The nostalgic power of newsrooms looms large for journalists and still forms the popular culture image of how a newspaper is put together — bustling places filled with harried reporters shouting on the telephone and clacking away at keyboards.
+The nostalgic power of newsrooms looms large for journalists and still forms the popular-culture image of how a newspaper is put together — in bustling places filled with harried reporters shouting on the telephone and clacking away at keyboards.
 In real life, the noise has been dampened in recent years by Slack, email and buyouts, but many journalists still savor the atmosphere.

-“I spent many, many hours in that newsroom, and it’s kind of heartbreaking to think about it not being there anymore,” said Tim Franklin, the former top editor of the Orlando Sentinel, which is leaving downtown Orlando after 69 years.
+“I spent many, many hours in that newsroom, and it’s kind of heartbreaking to think about it not being there anymore,” said Tim Franklin, a former top editor of the Orlando Sentinel, which is leaving downtown Orlando after 69 years.
 He recalls hundreds of meetings with visitors to those offices, likening it to “welcoming the community into your home.
 And those opportunities are not going to be the same.”

 Many of the papers boasted prominent, highly visible downtown spaces, conveying the impression of “a muscular news organization that’s doing serious work in the community,” added Franklin, now senior associate dean at Northwestern’s Medill School of Journalism.
 “And that’s something being lost in the move to this remote work.”